Japan marks 80th anniversary of WWII surrender as concern grows about fading memory

 Naoya Endo, 64, came to Yasukuni in place of his late father who was among a few out of his unit’s 50 members who returned from Taiwan.
 He said he worries about the growing global tension and hopes there will be no war in his lifetime.
 He lamented that many Japanese have lost pride and a love of their homeland.

-In an editorial Friday, the Mainichi newspaper noted that Japan’s pacifist principle was mostly about staying out of global conflict, rather than thinking how to make peace, and called the country to work together with Asian neighbors as equal partners.
+In an editorial Friday, the Mainichi newspaper called on Japan to work together with Asian neighbors as equal partners.

 “It’s time to show a vision toward ‘a world without war’ based on the lesson from its own history,” the Mainichi said.